Concentration, Memory and Meditation Equals Results

 Your ability to select a tiny amount of information to focus on is dependent on your brain’s frontal lobe.
 Developing your frontal lobe allows you to place sustained laser focused attention on any one thing.
 Include internal imagery, visualization into the process, the greater the chance you have to rewire your brain to work for you and not against you.

-In other words to achieve better grades/results you need focused study in order to better memorize the information needed during exam time.
+In other words to achieve better grades or results you need focused study in order to better memorize the information needed during exam time.
 Meditation is the best tool available to laser target your attention, concentration, and focus on the information you need to remember whilst eliminating unwanted distractions and thoughts that interrupt the neural patterns from firing in the sequence you need to recall required information at the precise moment and under any conditions.

 Your brain is a trainable muscle and like all muscles needs daily exercise.
 Research shows that meditation as the most powerful brain exercise for learning.